Injection Molding Applications

-Common Gate Designs (^ Back to Top)
+Common Gate Designs

-The Edge Gate is the most common gate design.
+The edge gate is the most common gate design.
 As the name indicates, this gate is located on the edge of the part and is best suited for flat parts.
 Edge gates are ideal for medium and thick sections and can be used on multicavity two plate tools.
 This gate will leave a scar at the parting line.

-The Hot Tip Gate is the most common of all hot runner gates.
+The hot tip gate is the most common of all hot runner gates.
 Hot tip gates are typically located at the top of the part rather than on the parting line and are ideal for round or conical shapes where uniform flow is necessary.
 This gate leaves a small raised nub on the surface of the part.
 Hot tip gates are only used with hot runner molding systems.
 This means that, unlike cold runner systems, the plastic is ejected into the mold through a heated nozzle and then cooled to the proper thickness and shape in the mold.

 - Be sure that stress from the gate is in an area that will not affect part function or aesthetics.